 This kind of intelligence can’t run on old architecture.
 A modern platform is built on a foundation of cloud architecture and microservices.
 Among the many cloud computing infrastructure benefits are scalability and 24/7 access.
 Microservices are just as important.
 This design means you can update the billing module without taking down the entire claims system.
 It’s the key to flexibility and continuous improvement.

 None of this matters if it isn’t secure.
 The system must connect to the broader enterprise ecosystem.
-Secure integrations are critical for pulling data from HRIS (human resources information systems) or payroll tools and connecting with medical EHRs (electronic health records).
+Secure integrations are critical for pulling data from HRIS (human resources information systems), payroll tools, and connecting with medical providers through EHRs (electronic health records).
 This is all managed through a robust API strategy, built from the ground up to be HIPAA (Health Insurance Portability and Accountability Act) and SOC 2 (Systems and Organization Controls 2) compliant.

 Developing Workers’ Compensation Software: Step-by-Step Process